 Prior authorization is used to determine whether a service is covered (including whether it is medically necessary) before the service is provided.
-Members may contact Customer Service or visit myModa for a list of services that require prior authorization.
+Members may contact Customer Service or visit Member Dashboard for a list of services that require prior authorization.